Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Modern attacks frequently leverage vulnerabilities in common document formats.
 Advanced sandboxes incorporate specialized analysis for these threats:

-Macro behavior tracking that monitors the actions of embedded code in documents without requiring actual execution of potentially dangerous scripts.
-This technique identified 94% of malicious macros in recent testing while avoiding the risks of direct execution.
+• Macro behavior tracking that monitors the actions of embedded code in documents without requiring actual execution of potentially dangerous scripts.
+This technique can identify malicious macros while avoiding the risks of direct execution.

-Memory exploitation detection that identifies attempts to leverage buffer overflows, heap sprays, and other memory manipulation techniques commonly used to exploit document readers.
-These sophisticated exploits increased by 57% in 2024 according to recent Trend Micro research.
+• Memory exploitation detection that identifies attempts to leverage buffer overflows, heap sprays, and other memory manipulation techniques commonly used to exploit document readers.
+Security research has observed increases in these sophisticated exploits.

-Content transformation tracking that monitors when seemingly benign documents generate or download additional content—a common technique in multi-stage attacks.
-Recent FireEye analysis found that 78% of document-based attacks now employ such staged approaches.
+• Content transformation tracking that monitors when seemingly benign documents generate or download additional content—a common technique in multi-stage attacks.
+Security analysis has found that many document-based attacks employ such staged approaches.

 Sandboxing in the Email Security Ecosystem